-Kay Hughes arrived at the property jamboree for the first time with trepidation.
+Kay Hughes arrived at the annual property jamboree for the first time with a certain trepidation.
 But she found its dinosaur reputation is no longer fully justified

 Arriving at Mipim is like being transported to a huge white-tented, pamphlet-strewn city marathon but with a sea of mostly suited men.
 So at security, when the underwire on my bra set the alarm off, it occurred to me that some recalibration was required.

 I started by heading to the familiar territory of the London stand where the impressive, ever-growing London model is surrounded by booths representing London boroughs, developers, architects and project managers.
 Once I had orientated myself within this massive alien trade show, I could see that the talks and renewing of past contacts are the focal point and catalyst for discussion.